Hamburger Menu IconMenu Close Icon

 • Shortness of breath or rapid heartbeat

-Anxiety isn’t a reflection of personal weakness or character flaws.
+Understanding anxiety means recognizing that it isn’t a reflection of personal weakness or character flaws.
 Nor does it stem from problems with the way one was raised.
-GAD is a mental health condition that arises from a variety of factors, and they must be addressed with compassion and professionalism.
+GAD is a mental health condition that arises from a variety of factors, and it must be addressed with compassion and professionalism.

 The exact cause of GAD is unknown, but it's believed to involve a combination of biological, environmental, and psychological factors.

 Genetics may play a role, as anxiety disorders sometimes run in families.
-Personality traits such as shyness can also increase the risk of feeling on the edge and eventually developing GAD, and some physical conditions, including thyroid problems and heart arrhythmias, make GAD more likely.
+Personality traits such as shyness can also increase the risk of feeling on the edge and eventually developing GAD, and some physical conditions, including thyroid problems and heart arrhythmias, may also increase vulnerability.

 Diagnosing GAD typically involves a comprehensive evaluation.
 A doctor will do a physical exam to rule out any physical conditions that may be causing symptoms.
 While there are no lab tests to diagnose GAD, mental health professionals use various psychological questionnaires to understand the severity and impact of the person’s anxiety.